AstrobioMike/bit/README.md

 > If you are new to the wonderful world of [conda](https://conda.io/docs/) and want to learn more, one place you can start learning about it is [here](https://astrobiomike.github.io/unix/conda-intro) 🙂

-Due to increasing program restrictions as *bit* has grown, it's easiest to install it in its own environment as shown below:
+It's best to install *bit* in its own environment as shown below:

 ```
 conda create -n bit -c astrobiomike -c conda-forge -c bioconda -c defaults bit